 Lee originally trained as a technical illustrator, learning how to draw cutaway engines and exploded gearboxes in perspective, using precise black lines.
 His courses also covered natural history and medical illustration.
-He studied for two years at Portsmouth College of Art, and for two more at Cornwall Technical college in Redruth.
-All the while, he felt more drawn to supplementary classes on realistic painting rather than technical illustration.
+After two years at Portsmouth College of Art he did two more at Cornwall Technical College in Redruth and despite his technical foundations has always been drawn to realistic painting styles.

-After working traditionally in watercolour for 16 years, Lee adopted digital technology and today uses Photoshop and Illustrator to create his images.
-The new tools he uses have introduced more flexibility to his process and whereas before he worked in a predictable sequence, today he likes to experiment and find new ways solutions as he creates images.
+After working traditionally in watercolor for 16 years, Lee adopted digital technology and today uses Photoshop and Illustrator to create his images.
+Digital tools have brought a lot more flexibility to his process, enabling him to experiment in different styles and to put his images in motion as an animator.

-Lee’s work is precise and realistic, but include plenty of colour and have an individual feel to them.
+Lee’s style will vary according to the brief, but his images are precise and realistic, often with lively color and an individual feel to them.
 He works in two main styles – his digital paintings are reminiscent of gouache or oils, while his vector images are closer to airbrushed technical drawings.

 Question: What drew you to illustration/design?
 Lee: Selfless dedication to a noble profession, and a fear of manual labour.
 Question: Do you have any formal design training?
 Lee: I was at Art college in Portsmouth and Cornwall.
 I studied technical Illustration, and became well-schooled in drawing nuts and bolts and "exploded" machinery.
 It gave me a solid grounding as a draughtsman, and an enthusiasm to try something a little more colourful.
 Question: Where do you live now & what drew you there?
 Lee: I came to the West Country to join an Illustration agency, and moved to Bath soon after.
 It's a beautiful place to live, and there's quite a community of Illustrators here as well.
 Question: Who or What is your biggest inspiration?
 Lee: That would be all the Illustrators and designers that I've worked with over the years.
 Question: How do you get your ideas?
 Lee: I think it's fairer to say I mostly make other people's ideas come to life.
 Question: Do you collect anything?
 Lee: I used to collect records, but I became seduced by the idea of having all my music squeezed onto a hard drive.
 I still have far too many books.
 I like the idea of having less "stuff", generally speaking.